 With this language, developers can build a variety of things — from projects as grand as machine learning to ones as simple as a web page.
 But does this versatility apply to mobile app development?
-In this article, we give you a detailed examination of Python’s capacity for this kind of digital project.
+In this article, we give you a thorough account of Python’s capacity for this kind of digital project.

 But First, What Is Python?

 Made available to the public in February 1991, Python is an open-source, high-level, object-oriented programming language.

 Guido van Rossum developed Python to help developers build software faster, and the way he thought of going about it was to create a new language that is clean and simple, something he conceptualized back in the 1980s.
 The result is a powerful language that has brought so many of our favorite applications to life.

 One of Python’s strengths as a programming language is how nearly identical it is to the English language rather than machine language.
 Machine language is code made of binary digits, which are 0s and 1s.
 This is what our computers understand.
 Python, however, accommodates the way we generally use language, making it more intuitive for developers to read, examine, and fix.